jdmagasin/UCYN-A-metatranscriptomes/README.md

 # UCYN-A Metatranscriptomes at Stn.
-ALOHA and the Scripps Pier
+ALOHA and Scripps Pier

 Key scripts and data files for
 **Open ocean and coastal strains of the N2-fixing cyanobacterium UCYN-A havedistinct transcriptomes**